ThereforeGames/txt2img2img/README.md

 #### daisychain (bool)
 - If enabled, the preset will pass its image (either txt2img or img2img generation) to a different preset file and perform another img2img operation using the settings of the new file.
-- Specify the next file you're chaining to by setting the value of `txt2img_term` to its filename (minus '.json')
+- The next preset is specified as the value of `txt2img_term`.
+Set it to a filename without an extension.
 - What this means is that you can create a custom "chain" of automated txt2img2img2img2img...2img operations.
 Why would you want to do this?
 Well, you might want to add a specific object to your body double that is hard to achieve in one pass.
-Maybe you want to give your body double a particular kind of hat - a standalone img2img operation for that may yield better results.
+Maybe you want to give your body double a particular kind of hat - a standalone img2img operation for this may yield better results.
 - Be careful, you can create an infinite loop if you daisychain back and forth between the same files.
 There are no safety checks in place yet.
 Use your new superpowers responsibly.

 ## The Autotuner